 These are some of the finest quality potential clients for your company because they looked you up for a solution to a particular issue.

-The B2B SEO plans leverage the latest upgrades in Google’s machine learning system for ranking, which is based on real results from businesses.
+B2B SEO plans leverage the latest updates to Google’s machine learning system for ranking, which is based on real results from businesses.

 Why Your Business Needs to Be Visible Online